pehruby/NetAutoExample1/README.md

 The script

 - utilizes the Nornir (1.x) and NAPALM frameworks
-- prints all interfaces which contain specified string in the description
+- prints all interfaces of device inventory group which contain specified string in the description
-- prints MAC address entries specified by the part of the MAC address
+- prints MAC address entries specified by the part of the MAC address for devices which are members of specified inventory group

 Usage: